 Legal assistance is available for military:

-Reserve units in the area do provide legal assistance to the active duty members, but on a limited basis (counseling, negotiations, wills, power of attorney, and notary services).
+Reserve units in the area do provide legal assistance to active-duty members, but on a limited basis (counseling, negotiations, wills, powers of attorney and notary services).
 Availability of military legal assistance is usually on the reserve units' training weekends, one weekend a month (dates vary from month to month).
 Arrangements must be made well in advance for this assistance.
-The Department of Military and Veterans Affairs at www.michigan.gov/dmva/ offer legal assistance in Lansing.
+The Department of Military and Veterans Affairs offers legal assistance in Lansing.